Remove and donate — don’t demolish home renovation materials.

-Before you begin, make a conscience decision to “put down the sledgehammer!”
-Next, consider what you will do with your salvaged or surplus materials.
-Try to return, sell, donate, and recycle as much as possible.
-When choosing a contractor, ask if the company recycles and will remove materials in a way that saves them for donation.
+So before you begin, consider what you will do with your salvaged or surplus materials.
+In short, try to return, sell, donate, and recycle as much as possible.
+When choosing a contractor, ask if they recycle and can remove materials for donation.

-Be smart when ordering supplies.
-Accurately determine how much tile, flooring, fixtures, and paint you will need.
+- Be smart when ordering supplies.
+Accurately determine how much tiling, flooring, fixtures, and paint you will need.
 In some instances, it is advisable to order extra supplies, but don’t go overboard.
 Research online and make reasonable calculations.
-Know the store’s return policy before you buy; save and return any unused items.
+Know the store’s return policy before you buy; save and return unused items.

-Know how and where to donate or sell.
+- Know how and where to donate or sell.
 Check local online marketplaces like Facebook, Craigslist, Nextdoor, or Freecycle to find someone interested in buying your items or hauling them away for free.
 Contact the nearest Habitat for Humanity ReStore about donating materials.
-Or see if your community is listed on the Donation Town website.
-It has an extensive directory of charities, as well as a feature where you can schedule a free pickup of donated items based on ZIP code.
-Remember, donating is cheaper than paying tipping fees at the landfill, donations can be tax deductible, and it’s better for the environment!
+Or check out Donation Town, which has an extensive directory of charities, as well as a feature where you can schedule a free pickup of donated items based on ZIP code.
+Remember, donating is cheaper than paying tipping fees at the landfill, donations may be tax deductible, and it’s better for the environment!